I'm untelligent. But you already know that.

 Maybe we match up spiritually...

-I didn't believe in reincarnation, and that was before climate change.
+I used to believe in reincarnation, but that was before climate change.

 I revere Reverend Billy and the Church of Stop Shopping.